Roda Corfu: Resort and Beach

 These findings shed light on the lifestyles, activities, and technologies of the people who lived on the island thousands of years ago.

-While the Neolithic settlements on Corfu may not be as well-documented or extensively studied as those in some other regions.
+The Neolithic settlements on Corfu may not be as well-documented or extensively studied as those in some other regions.

 They contribute to our understanding of the island’s ancient history and the broader cultural and social developments of the Neolithic era in the Mediterranean.